wedeling/FabUQCampaign/README.md

 ```
 {"outfile": "$out_file", "Pe": "$Pe", "f": "$f"}
 ```
 More complex models will have more elaborate input files, but the concept remains the same.
-Replace the hardcoded value with a flag `$param`, and EasyVVUQ will replace the flag with a values drawn from the input distribution.
+Replace the hardcoded value with a flag `$param`, and EasyVVUQ will replace the flag with a value drawn from the input distribution.
 To select which parameters of `params` are assigned a [Chaospy](https://chaospy.readthedocs.io/en/master/) input distribution, add these parameters to the `vary` dict, e.g.:

 ```python
 vary = {